karlsoderby/thegravybunch/Alison's Sketches/arduino/sketch 4 with serial communication/README.md

 README

-# A NeoPixel ring reacting to proximity and pressure
+# A NeoPixel ring reacting to proximity and pressure in connection to a websocket.
 This sketch is a part of the gravy bunch's final project within the courses Programming II and Physical Prototyping.
 In order to start up the serial communication, I made us of Clint Heyer's serial bridge example (https://github.com/ClintH/interactivity/tree/master/websockets/serial-bridge).